cloudmatrix/esky/tutorial/README.txt

 Looking at the code in stage2/example.py, we can see that the application now checks whether it is running as a frozen app, and if so it:

-    * creates an Esky pointing at an appropriate URL,
+    * creates an Esky pointing at an appropriate URL, and
-    * calls the "auto_update" method on the esky to search for and install a new version of the app, and
+    * calls the "auto_update" method on the esky to search for and install a new version of the app.
-    * calls the "cleanup" method to remove any cruft left over from e.g. a previous failed upgrade.

-A real application would probably want to perform these tasks in a background thread.
-Nonetheless, our simple example application is now capable of auto- updating itself over the internet.
+A real application would probably want to perform these tasks in a background thread, prompt the user for confirmation, and so-on.
+Nonetheless, our simple example application is now capable of auto-updating itself over the internet.

 Step 3:  Distributing Updates
 =============================

-There's no code for this step, as you've already seen how it works.
-Whenever a new version of the application is released, run the "bdist_esky" command and link to the resulting zipfile from update URL specified in your code.
+You've already seen how this step works.
+Whenever a new version of the application is released, run the "bdist_esky" command and make the resulting zipfile available for download from the update URL specified in your code.
 The app will automatically detect the update, download and install it.

 One point of watch out for: you must not change the name of the zipfile produced by bdist_esky.
 Since it embeds version and platform information, changing the name could cause esky to get confused about which version really is the latest.

-When esky grows support for differential updates, this section will be expanded with some instructions on how to generate them...
+Esky also supports distributing your updates as a patch instead of (or as well as) a full zipfile download.
+To see this in action, copy the "dist" folder you built in stage 2 into the "stage3" folder.
+You should have the following
+files:

+    stage3/example.py
+    stage3/setup.py
+    stage3/dist/example-0.2.win32.zip

+Now run "python setup.py bdist_esky_patch" in the stage3 directory.
+This will generate the zipfile for the new version along with a patch against any other zipfiles found in the "dist" dir.
+You should now have:

+    stage3/dist/example-0.2.win32.zip
+    stage3/dist/example-0.3.win32.zip
+    stage3/dist/example-0.3.win32.from-0.2.patch

+As before, simply make this patch file available for download from your update URL and esky will detect and use it as appropriate.

+It's also possible to generate patches between two existing zipfiles, without going through the setup.py script.
+Simply invoke the "esky.patch" module directly as follows:

+    python -m esky.patch -z diff ../stage1/dist/example-0.1.win32.zip ./dist/example-0.2.win32.zip ./dist/example-0.2.win32.from-0.1.patch

+Don't forget the "-z" argument - it tells the patcher to unzip the source files before starting work.
+You should now have:

+    stage3/dist/example-0.2.win32.zip
+    stage3/dist/example-0.2.win32.from-0.1.patch
+    stage3/dist/example-0.3.win32.zip
+    stage3/dist/example-0.3.win32.from-0.2.patch

+By the way, esky is smart enough to apply a sequence of patches to get to the latest version, so there's no need to also generate a patch from version 0.1 to 0.3 in this case.

 Step 4:  Customising the Freeze Process